There is a debate going on in the bunny world – colony rabbits vs cages – What is the best way to raise rabbits?

-There is a growing movement of people choosing to raise their rabbits in a colony setting.
+A growing movement of people are choosing to raise their rabbits in a colony setting.
 A rabbit colony is simply group housing for rabbits.
 You may keep lots of rabbits together in one house, or choose to just keep them in bonded pairs or small groups.

 The rabbits that we keep as pets are descended from the European wild rabbit.
 They are different to the cotton tails that live wild in America, but are the same as the wild rabbits that live in Australia and New Zealand.

 European rabbits are naturally social animals.
 They live in small family groups in the wild, and when given the chance, will do so in captivity also.
 American cotton tails are more solitary in nature.

 Bucks will keep a small harem of does, and if your colony has enough space and feed/water stations, you can keep several bucks and many does in together.

 If there is not enough space or resource to go around, bucks will fight, sometimes to the death, but more often to quite severe injury including castration and eye injuries.

 Does can be mean to new comers too.
 To minimize fighting you should provide many obstacles to provide places to hide, and break the line of sight over the whole pen.
 This gives the newbies a chance to hide from the grumpy queen.

 We raise our rabbits as a sustainable meat source.
 I understand that not everyone agrees with this, but the benefits of a colony applies to pet rabbits too.